A library for Getting Stuff On The Screen in 3D

 </html>

-npm install benc-uk/gsots3d
+npm install gsots3d

 A standalone ESM single file bundle is delivered via jsDelivr & GitHub, this can be used directly in a vanilla HTML+JS app to import the library, e.g.